 So you’ve got a killer POS system, and a well-trained staff team.
 How do you know if these great tools are working?
 That very question is why Solink was developed.

-Being able to access all your cameras in one app means you can grab video from any location, no matter where you are.
+Being able to access all your security cameras in one app means you can grab video from any location, no matter where you are.
 Spend more time teaching employees how to be better, and less time trying to track down what’s going right and wrong.

 “We’ve found that when Solink and Lucas POS are working in tandem, owners discover a whole new world of information,” says Lucas.
 “Because Solink syncs camera footage to each transaction in real-time, you can really see the why behind any situation in the restaurant.
 And the mobile app means you can pop your head in from anywhere, anytime.”